-How to React to Infidelity?
+How to React to an Infidelity?

 The impact of infidelity

 Infidelity oftentimes happens when you least expect it.
-A message on the cell phone of our partner.
+A message on our partner’s cell phone.
 An email.
 A photograph or an inescapable clue that the person you love has been unfaithful.

 - Lack of love.

-- A chance encounter.
+- An encounter.

 - A personality trait that we didn’t know in our partner.